 A Campbell-Stokes sunlight recorder at Nelson Airport processed Instagram styles.

-Wait a minute!
-What is a Campbell–Stokes sunlight recorder?
+What is a Campbell-Stokes sunlight recorder you ask?

 Well, it’s sometimes called a “Stokes sphere”, was invented by John Francis Campbell in 1853 and modified in 1879 by Sir George Gabriel Stokes.
 The original design by Campbell consisted of a glass sphere set into a wooden bowl with the sun burning a trace on the bowl.
 Stokes’s refinement was to make the housing out of metal and to have a card holder set behind the sphere.

 The unit hasn’t changed much and is still in use today, recording the hours of bright sunshine which will burn a hole through the card (thank you Wikipedia).

 These photos taken by Rob Edwards of LifeformLabs are licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License and may reproduced for non-commercial purposes as long as attribution is given.
 If you’d like to use any of these photos commercially or without the watermark please get in touch.